foundry-vtt-community/wiki.js/setup/linux-installation.md

 Any distrition that uses the `apt` or `dnf` package managers *should* be compatible with this guide.
 Any differentiation in instructions for the distributions will be clearly indicated where necessary.

 >This guide requires Debian 11 or CentOS 8 based distributions or higher.
 Using lower versions may not function properly. {.is-info}

+## Getting Help
+If you get stuck on a particular step, please first ensure that all commands in black text quotes entered *exactly* as they appear.

+Troubleshooting assistance for this guide can be found on the official Foundry Discord.
+Copy the link from the specific step number (ie: C5) you are having difficulty with and then post in the **#install-and-connection** channel on the [Foundry Discord](https://discord.gg/6BzyC7swej).

 # B. User and General System Setup
 ## Objective